Search

 the Okavango Delta

-Water-based safaris in the Okavango Delta are one of the country’s unique safari selling points.
-They highlight Botswana’s unique terrain and climate—its incredible unspoilt wetlands teem with life and form a labyrinthine of waterways created by seasonal floods.
-These form a vast network of life-giving channels—viewable even from space—that sustain animal and plant life and attract a variety of species, which gather at the life-giving waters.
+Water-based safaris in the Okavango Delta are one of Botswana’s unique safari experiences.
+They highlight the country’s distinctive terrain and climate.
+The unspoilt wetlands teem with life, forming a labyrinth of waterways created by seasonal floods.
+These waterways create a vast network of life-giving channels, viewable even from space.
+They sustain both animal and plant life, attracting a variety of species to the life-giving waters.

 A water safari can be done in a few different ways.
-The most typical to the area is by mokoro.
-A mokoro is a Botswanan low-slung dugout canoe that is shaped by hollowing out a long straight tree trunk, such as ebony or Kigelia.
-This form of transport is traditionally used by local residents to travel around the shallower waters of the delta in a similar manner to punting (poling the boat along).
-Nowadays, mokoros are commonly used to transport tourists.
-The boats are also increasingly made out of fibreglass to preserve the larger endangered trees.
+The most typical in the area is by mokoro.
+A mokoro is a Botswanan low-slung dugout canoe, shaped by hollowing out a long, straight tree trunk like ebony or Kigelia.
+Traditionally, locals use mokoros to travel around the shallower waters of the delta, similar to punting (poling the boat along).
+Today, mokoros are commonly used to transport tourists, and the boats are increasingly made of fibreglass to preserve endangered trees.

-There are numerous benefits of safari by mokoro.
-The first is that this mode of transport allows for an intimate trip through the maze-like waterways from a different angle – allowing you a fresh vantage point and the opportunity to spot smaller creatures you might have missed driving by in a vehicle.
+There are numerous benefits to experiencing a water safari by mokoro.
+This mode of transport allows for an intimate journey through maze-like waterways from a different angle.
+It offers a fresh vantage point and the chance to spot smaller creatures that might be missed in a vehicle.

-Lastly, the expert ‘polers’ – local men with an intimate knowledge and love of the land – offer deft guidance through the water and insight into your surroundings.
+Lastly, the expert ‘polers’ – local men with intimate knowledge and love of the land – provide skilled guidance through the water.
+They offer valuable insights into your surroundings during your water safari.

 Water-Based Safaris